sqlballs/MicrosoftFabricPre-Con/fabricoverview/03 - The Data Lakehouse.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>

+- Validate that you have created a Lakehouse from the previous module
-- Open the following reference in another tab, [Tutorial: Analyze data with a notebook](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-analyze-data-notebook)
+- If not, open the following reference in another tab, [Tutorial: Analyze data with a notebook](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-analyze-data-notebook)

 - Follow Steps 1 - 3